 The night before I had my PB was a good example of what I’m talking about.
 My fishing friend had caught more bass than me simply because he kept the softies in his private stash.

 Now you’re thinking what a tight git.
 But no, he had done all the work getting the peelers in the daytime so I had no complaints whatsoever.

 You see when you are using two rods each, and the Dogfish are about (who absolutely love peeler crab) you are going to get through a lot of crabs.

-When the bass turn up, they just seem to home in on where you are fishing, it can get a bit hairy, to say the least.
-You don’t have time to bait up sometime.
+When the bass just turns up out of the blue, they just seem to home in on where you are fishing, it can get a bit hairy, to say the least.
+You don’t have time to bait up sometimes.
 I frustratedly kept missing bits for some reason, then the inevitable happens you have to re-bait.
 That’s why the softies come in handy.

-On the night I had the PB I just didn’t have time to peel the crabs, ever time I left the rod for a second, Id look back, then to my utter horror my rod would be hanging off the rod rest.
+On the night I had the PB I just didn’t have time to peel the crabs, every time I left the rod for a second, I looked back, and then to my utter horror, my rod would be hanging off the rod rest.
 I missed bites but hook the biggy so happy days.

 If you’re solely going to be targeting bass then you should maybe take some of these tips and tricks on board.
 Let’s take a look at some of the frequently asked questions and get some answers.

 I had seen the state of this bloke that had been down there digging for them at low tide.
-It must have been a pretty deep dig because he was covered in like chalky mud slime.
-Think I’ll leave that to the pro’s.
+It must have been a pretty deep dig because he was covered in chalky mud slime.
+Think I’ll leave that to the pros.

 How to fish with Ragworm.